Ortuna/heroku-buildpack-tex/README.md

     -----> TeX app detected
     -----> Fetching TeX Live 20120511
     ...

+As this currently does not auto-detect new fonts that have been added to the bin/tex_dependencies subfolders, the bin/compile shell script will have to be updated.
+For example, this script adds the [hfbright font package](http://www.ctan.org/tex-archive/fonts/ps-type1/hfbright).
+The compile script then adds the command:

+    updmap-sys --enable Map=hfbright.map

 This can be useful if you simply want to play around with TeX Live without having to build or install it yourself.
 You can pull it up on your instance